Azure/missionlz-edge/docs/Usage_Guide.md

       keyVaultAccessPolicyObjectId=${keyVaultAccessPolicyObjectId}
 ```

-The example below is a custom deployment in Azure Government that overrides the `f5VmAuthenticationType` default of `password` with `sshPublicKey` and [allows setting STIG controls on the Windows machine](./STIG_Guide.md) by setting `artifactsUrl` to the storage accounts suffix, ie; local.azurestack.external:
+The example below is a custom deployment in Azure Government that overrides the `f5VmAuthenticationType` default of `password` with `sshPublicKey` and [allows setting STIG controls on the Windows machine](./STIG_Guide.md) by setting `stig` to true.

 ```plaintext
 resourcePrefix="<value>"